ggboblol/Tkinter-discord-webhook-message-sender/README.md

 To add more webhook urls modify the code the way you want and also taking help from [here](https://pypi.org/project/discord-webhook/)

 # Requirements
-This project works both in windows and linux
+This project works both in windows and linux.
+If in raspberry pi monitor required.

 **For Windows(works better in virtual environment like pycharm):**
   1. pip install discord-webhooks